-Tracking No. Date Received Name of Petitioner Subject of Request Short Description FGC Receipt Scheduled FGC Action Scheduled 2020-003 2/6/2020 Walter Lamb Public uses of Ballona Wetlands Ecological Reserve Eliminate authorized recreational uses in Area C and currently allowed parking in existing designated areas.
-4/15-16/2020 6/24-25/2020 2020-004 3/10/2020 Kyle De Julio Trinity steelhead Change the season opening for steelhead from April 1 to January 1 on the Trinity River mainstem from 250 feet downstream of Lewiston Dam to the Old Lewiston Bridge, and restrict boat access, except for those with disabilities.
-Note: this petition is currently under review by FGC staff, and has not been formally accepted.
+Tracking No. Date Received Name of Petitioner Subject of Request Short Description Referred Date Referred to FGC Receipt Scheduled FGC Action Scheduled Staff Recommendation Marine, Wildlife, or Admin?
+2020-003 2/6/2020 Walter Lamb Public uses of Ballona Wetlands Ecological Reserve Eliminate authorized recreational uses in Area C and currently allowed parking in existing designated areas.
+4/15- 16/2020 6/24-25/2020 DENY: FGC concurs that, as a public use, it does have the authority to regulate both parking on DFW lands and recreational uses.
+However, DFW is using parking areas and Area C consistent with current regulation and FGC declines to enact a change.
+FGC will work with DFW on implementation of the Ballona Restoration Plan.
+Wildlife 2020-004 3/10/2020 Kyle De Julio Trinity steelhead Change the season opening for steelhead from April 1 to January 1 on the Trinity River mainstem from 250 feet downstream of Lewiston Dam to the Old Lewiston Bridge, and restrict boat access, except for those with disabilities.
+4/15- 16/2020 6/24-25/2020 DENY: Steelhead seasons and other fishing restrictions on the Trinity River will be analyzed during the upcoming simplification regulatory revision for anadromous waters.
+Wildlife 2020-005 AM 1 4/9/2020 Mark Smith Striped bass slot limit Establish a slot limit on striped bass from 20-30 inches.
+4/15- 16/2020 6/24-25/2020 REFER to DFW for review and recommendation.
+Wildlife